ZihuiZhen/FIT5120-TP29/README.md

 Plugin to create Survey Form and display using short code.

 Features:
-- Unlimited survey forms
+- Unlimited Survey Forms
-- Unlimited questions
+- Unlimited Questions
-- Unlimited answers
+- Unlimited Answers
-- Create duplicate of questions (including their answers) or just answers
+- Cureate Duplicate of Questions (including their answers) or just Answers
-- Delete or edit survey forms, questions or answers
+- Delete or Edit survey forms, questions or answers
-- Answer types: radio, checkbox and open questions
+- Answer Types: Radio, Checkbox and Open Questions
-- Easy to use using short Code
+- Easy to use using Short Code
-- Short code to display stats for every survey form.
+- Short Code to display stats for every survey form.